Analyzing the Magnetic Field in the Solar Atmosphere

 The determination of the conditions in the lower layers of the solar atmosphere (photosphere - chromosphere), including the three-dimensional structure of the magnetic field therein, is the main task within this PhD project.
 Knowing these accurately is essential for many things, understanding turbulent magnetoconvection, finding out how energy is loaded onto the magnetic field lines that is then transported up to the corona and deposited there, uncovering the secrets of how heavy prominences can stay suspended in the thin corona, or gaining new insights into the solar cycle and solar irradiance variations.

-MPS has access to world leading facilities to measure these conditions: the largest available solar telescopes, such as the GREGOR telescope on Tenerife, the Swedish Solar Telescope on La Palma (Spain), or the balloon-borne Sunrise observatory, deliver maps of the emitted solar radiation, displaying details down to scales of about 70 km.
+MPS has access to world leading facilities to measure these conditions: the largest available ground-based solar telescopes and the balloon-borne Sunrise observatory, deliver maps of the emitted solar radiation, displaying details down to scales of about 70 km.
 Access to data from space borne observatories such as the Japanese Hinode spacecraft extends these rich data sets.
 For the ground-based observatories SLAM group members have recently built or are building our own, often highly novel instruments, which provide us with outstanding and unique data.

 Digging deep: peering into the deepest observable layers of the Sun